About the Children's Center

 Our Lamb teachers provide a safe, caring environment for these very little ones who quickly move from their long days of sleep to lots of floor play and movement around the room.
 Teachers are on the floor with the babies, singing, talking, and interacting.
 Observation plays a key role as our staff strive to provide the appropriate stimulation and activity to meet the needs of each baby.

 Known as Ramblers, these little ones are off to explore the world.
-Over the bench, under the rail, they spend a large portion of the day developing their gross motor skills, both inside and out.
+Over the bench, under the rail, they spend a large portion of the day developing their gross motor skills, both inside the classroom and outdoors.
 Outside play is a must for these little ones.
 They have use of the campus at large, as well as a toddler play area where they can dig in the sand and play safely on size-appropriate equipment.

 Their morning routine includes many hands-on art and sensory experiences as well as music and a lot of playtime.
 Children move around the room freely, often stopping to enjoy a few minutes of storytelling on a teacher’s lap.
 The children bring lunches from home, which they eat together around a low table.
 Morning and afternoon snacks are provided by the school.
-Children rest each afternoon for several hours on low cots.
+Children rest each afternoon for several hours on mats.
 Continual observation by the teachers remains key to providing an appropriate environment for these little ones.

 Puzzles, play dough, simple manipulatives, and a wide range of other activities are used during center time.
 They enjoy experimenting with scissors, crayons, markers, and a variety of paper and textures as a part of their daily “creative” time.